AlfredoM1124/Scramble/README.md

 This website, Scramble, is unique because it is dedicated to sharing feedback on existing products.

 Dependencies:
  - B-Crypt
  - Body Parser
  - Cookie Parser
  - Express
  - Express Handlebars
  - Express Session
  - Express Uploader
  - Morgan
  - MySQL2
  - Passport
  - Passport Local
  - PUG
  - Sequelize

 Contributors:

 Thank you to my group members for all their hard work and dedication.
 This project would be nothing without them.
 (Ruben Jose, David Hurley, Patrick Galloway)
-TODO

 -- Future Updates --
   - Amazon marketplace intigration.